 - The food is very good.
 I have got into a habit of buying my main meal at lunchtime: the dinner is as large then as at the evening meal, but a couple of pounds cheaper.
 Plus, it then becomes easier to go to some of the evening events.
 I’ve not stayed overnight at Leeds since 2011, when it was still being held off-campus (and thus harder for a Yorkie to commute to), but I found that the breakfast is accompanied by an extra table of bread, cheeses, meats and fruit, all very useful for making the sandwich which you will later on cram hastily into your mouth whilst scurrying between a roundtable on late antique women priests and a medieval tapestry-weaving workshop.

 - Go to the Wednesday-night dance!
 Usually played by a DJ who plays all the disco classics, the dance last year was played by a live band.
 As I was commuting from York, I decided to miss it, but everyone I know who went said it was very good.
-Somebody once told me that the Kalamazoo dance is “your bibliography, drunk, doing the Macarena”.
+According to the former supervisor of a friend of mine, the Kalamazoo dance is “your bibliography, drunk, doing the Macarena”.
 Leeds is no different.
 Enjoy!